Creativitium/TotalFreedomMod-4.3-1.15.x/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested in developing TotalFreedomMod.

 For information on how TotalFreedomMod is licensed, please see [LICENSE.md](LICENSE.md).

+Please join our Discord server for any discussion on TFM development and other TotalFreedom Organization projects.